INTERSECT operator in

 from both tables, sorted in ascending order.

-10. Can INTERSECT
+10. Can INTERSECT be

-used with GROUP BY
+used with GROUP BY?

-Yes, you can use INTERSECT
+Yes, you can use INTERSECT with

-.
+aggregate functions and GROUP BY.
 For example, if you want to find the

 departments where both employees and contractors have the same average salary: